26 Exciting Things To Do In Toronto At Night

 1- View The Skyline From CN Tower

-CN tower is the most recognisable landmark to grace the Toronto city skyline.
+CN tower is the most recognisable landmark to grace the skyline.

-It’s a great spot to see the lights of Toronto at night spread beneath your feet and is open until 10.30 pm.
+It’s the best Toronto location to see the lights spread beneath your feet and is open until 10.30 pm.

 At over 1814 ft (553 m), the tower has two observation decks on different levels.

-Both offer stunning views of the Toronto night sky and the city lights.
+Both offer stunning views of the sky and city lights.

 Tickets to the LookOut cost $14 CAD (child), $40 CAD (adult) and an additional $15 CAD for SkyPod entry open from 10 am to 9 pm daily.

-CN Tower is at 290 Bremner Blvd, Toronto, ON M5V 3L9.
+CN Tower is at 290 Bremner Blvd.
 Skip the line and book your tickets and tour here.

 2- Visit Casa Loma After Hours

-Another famous landmark of Toronto, Casa Loma, means ‘Hill House’ and is a late 1800s gothic mansion overlooking downtown.
+Casa Loma means ‘Hill House’ and is a late 1800s Gothic mansion overlooking downtown.

-Although tours are mainly in the daytime, Casa Loma offers seasonal weekend events at night.
+Although tours are mainly run during the daytime, it also offers seasonal weekend events after hours.

 One famous example is the Casa Loma Night of Terror, when the mansion is converted into a haunted house with spooks and scares galore every October.